smsummers1/e15/vhours/README.md

 ![](RackMultipart20200425-4-1tqgdeb_html_2334f618f45df8c1.png)

-We need to code the migration to create the fields/columns in the database table **students** to correlate to the columns in the Excel data file called **studentData.xlsx** above.
+We need to code the migration to create the fields/columns in the database table **students** to correlate to the columns in the Excel spreadsheet called **studentData.xlsx** above.

 **Note:** You must delete the heading row 1 before you import the file, but I left it there for you to see how each column matches up to the field/column in the database.